 - I think side sleepers will find the Parachute too firm.
 Side sleepers need a softer mattress so that their hips and shoulders can sink in a bit.
 If you’re a side sleeper, I’d recommend checking out our best mattresses for side sleepers.

-- The Parachute might not be the best option for couples, as it has pretty high motion transfer, meaning you’re likely to feel movement from one side of the bed on the other.
+- The Parachute might not be the best mattress for couples, as it has pretty high motion transfer, meaning you’re likely to feel movement from one side of the bed on the other.

 - I don’t think fans of memory foam or anyone looking for the feel of a foam mattress will be happy on the Parachute.
 I’d steer them to our best memory foam mattress roundup.